microsoft/ALAppExtensions/Modules/System/Encoding/README.md

 Provides helper functions to encode data

-Use this module to do the following:
-- Convert encoded text to another encoding
+Use this module to convert encoded text to another encoding.

 # Public Objects
 ## Encoding (Codeunit 1485)